-Update:- The Countryside Team and volunteers continued to monitor butterflies on a weekly basis over the summer using agreed transects and submitting records to the national database for Epsom Common LNR, Horton Country Park LNR, Hogsmill LNR, Nonsuch Park, Howell Hill Nature Reserve and Juniper Hill.
-Summer 2018 turned out to be very hot and butterfly numbers responded with improved counts on 2017.
-For example, on Epsom Common LNR in 2018 butterfly numbers were significantly up compared to 2016 & 2017 and there was an increase in number of species sighted.
+Update:- The Countryside Team and volunteers continued to monitor butterflies on a weekly basis over the summer using agreed transects and submitting records to the national database for Epsom Common LNR, Horton Country Park LNR and Hogsmill LNR In addition Butterfly Conservation volunteers submit records for Nonsuch Park, Howell Hill Nature Reserve, Priest Hill Nature Reserve, Warren Farm and Juniper Hill.
+Summer 2019 turned out to be a good year for butterfly numbers.
+For example, on Epsom Common LNR in 2019 butterfly numbers were like 2018 significantly up, compared to 2016 & 2017.
 For example, on Epsom Common LNR in 2015 recorders had 950 sightings of 24 species, whilst in 2016 there were only 473 sightings of 25 species.
-In 2017 there were 829 sightings of 22 species and in 2018 there 1196 sightings and 26 species.
-Juniper Hill on Epsom Downs had 31 species recorded indicating the importance of calcareous grassland to any butterfly species.
-During 2018 volunteer efforts coordinated by Butterfly Conservation focused again on the White Letter Hairstreak and sightings have continued to increase as more Elm trees have been discovered.
-The magnificent Purple Emperor was spotted again in 2018 on Epsom Common LNR and volunteers have spotted Brown Hairstreak eggs laid on young Blackthorn stems in a number of locations in Horton Country Park and Hogsmill Local Nature Reserves.
+In 2017 there were 829 sightings of 22 species, in 2018 there were 1196 sightings and 26 species and in 2019 there were 995 sightings and 26 species.
+Juniper Hill on Epsom Downs again had 31 species recorded indicating the importance of calcareous grassland to many butterfly species.
+The magnificent Purple Emperor was spotted again in 2019 on Epsom Common LNR and volunteers have spotted Brown Hairstreak eggs laid on young Blackthorn stems in a number of locations in Horton Country Park and Hogsmill Local Nature Reserves.

-Epsom Common LNR Silver Washed Fritillary summer 2018
+Epsom Common LNR Purple Hairstreak summer 2019

-A very difficult to photograph White Letter Hairstreak butterfly resting in the canopy of a large English Elm in the Hogsmill LNR summer 2016
+A very difficult to photograph White-Letter Hairstreak butterfly resting in the canopy of a large English Elm in the Hogsmill LNR summer 2016